quasarframework/quasar-framework.org/source/guide/quasar-upgrade-guide.md

 * HTML Table.
 You can however check code from v0.14 and embed it yourself into your app.
 * Image Gallery - no longer needed.
 The new QCarousel is so powerful that you'll immediately see the benefit of switching to it.
 * QTransition - no longer required.
 Simply use Vue's `<transition>` instead.
 [More Info](/components/transition.html)
+* QDatetimeRange - it's so easy to simply write two QDatetime side by side that this component is simply not required anymore; this allows you full flexibility too.

 ### New Layout
 The following upgrade guide for [QLayout](/components/layout.html) barely scratches the surface, but it's a starting point.